mesosphere/dcos-docs-site/pages/mesosphere/dcos/services/edge-lb/1.5/reference/permissions/index.md

 - `dcos:adminrouter:service:dcos-edgelb/pools/<pool-name>`
 - `dcos:service:marathon:marathon:services:/dcos-edgelb/pools/<pool-name>`

-You can add the permissions required for managing a pool in a multi-tenant environment to an account by running a command similar to this:
+You can add the permissions required for managing a pool in a multi-tenant environment to an account using a command similar to this:

     `dcos security org users grant [OPTIONS] UID RID ACTION`